 In the next 10 years, demand for IT security skills is expected to increase by 28 percent, which isn't surprising.
 With the string of recent high-profile attacks, coupled with increasingly aggressive legislation to protect customer data, businesses are seeing the writing on the wall.
 They've got to get serious about security — or suffer the consequences.

-That leaves two options for building a secure operation: Hire security experts or train your existing staff in security.
+That leaves two options for building a secure operation: Hire security experts or train your existing staff in security and make sure they earn an advanced security certification.
 If you are like most companies, you will probably opt for the first option.
 You either hire an in-house security team or hire an outside firm for each and every incident that occurs.
 But this should not be the case.

 Many companies have individuals who are looking to learn new skills and contribute positively to the organization, so hiring an external party seems like a missed opportunity.

 This means that there is a good reason why you should train key members of your team to take up roles as cybersecurity experts — it could save your budget quite a lot of unnecessary consultation fees in the long run.

 More than just money

 Growing, rather than hiring, your cybersecurity workforce costs less.
 If you've ever been in the market for a security professional, you know that it's a hot skill set.
 Candidates have many open doors right now — and they're taking advantage of the seller's market.

 Upskilling your current IT team members into cybersecurity professionals will cost considerably less than hiring from outside.
 Though, the upfront savings aspect is only one angle to growing your own security team.
 There are many other positives that come from having your own team of cybersecurity professionals hired from in-house.

 Your incumbents intimately know your existing systems.
 With that knowledge, coupled with hands-on training, they'll be able to determine what improvements need to be made.
 We're not saying that a one-time consult is a bad investment, but you want an effective in-house team to keep up those recommendations.